 Wish Hounds are a variant of the common folklore motif of black dogs, from Devon & Cornwall.

-There is a place Ellwood in the Forest of Dean.
-The word probably comes from a couple of Anglo Saxon words meaning either ‘old wood’ or ‘elder wood’.
+There is a place called Ellwood in the Forest of Dean.
+The name may mean ‘old wood’ or ‘elder wood’.

 Myrddin Emrys is the Welsh equivalent of Merlinus Ambrosius.
-What Sam says about it is real.
+What Sam says about the history and names of Merlin is real.
 Including the reason why Geoffrey of Monmouth changed the name to Merlin.

 Broceliande is Merlin’s forest in Brittany.
 On the map it’s called le forêt de Paimpont but everyone in and around Brittany knows it as Broceliande.